 Portable scanner

 I frequently had to leave my classes to enlarge classroom materials because my teachers would forget to create accessible materials for me, so my family and I decided to try having me bring a portable scanner that I could use to scan materials into my laptop.
 While this was a good idea, I had trouble fitting the scanner on my desk and aligning the paper so that it would scan correctly, and there were times that it was impossible to read the scanned text as well.
-While they were not around when I was in high school, today I use the ScanMarker Air and Microsoft Office Lens app as portable scanners, and those work much better!
+While they were not around when I was in high school, today I use the ScanMarker Air and Microsoft Lens app as portable scanners, and those work much better!

 Related links